WillSchiller/eth-ldn-24/README.md

 Anyone can become an Oolong node and earn fees for keeping EURe balances topped up.

+## Why Oolong?

+Solves a Real Problem: In a world where digital asset management can be time-consuming and complex, Oolong simplifies the process, enabling users to focus on what matters most to them.
+Decentralized and Secure: Leveraging a decentralized network of nodes, Oolong ensures that your currency conversion and balance management are secure, reliable, and always on.
+Innovative Incentive Model: Nodes within the Oolong network are incentivized to maintain optimal operation, ensuring your balances are topped up efficiently, with a transparent and fair fee structure.

+## How It Works

+* Deployment: Users deploy an Oolong contract and specify their target EURe balance.
+This sets the stage for automated balance management.
+* Monitoring and Conversion: Oolong nodes continuously monitor your SAFE account.
+Whenever your EURe balance dips below the target, the network converts sDai to EURe to replenish your funds.
+* Permission and Security: Users grant the Oolong contract permission to execute transactions on their behalf, with robust security measures in place to protect their assets.
+* Fees and Incentives: A nominal fee for this service is split between the performing node and the Oolong network, fostering a sustainable and thriving ecosystem.

-## How it works
+## How to use

-First deploy an Oolong contract and set your target EURe balance.
-Oolong nodes will monitor your SAFE account and top up your EURe balance to your target amount whenever you send.
-Oolong network takes a small fee for this service.
-Split 50/50 between the node and the Oolong network.

-Then set the Oolong contract as an owner of your safe to allow it to send transactions on your behalf.

-## Dev Introductions

 ### Testing